 Court Records are public records.
 These records include a case file containing a court docket and any of the filings and documents filed in your case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the Hardin County Clerk of Court in the jurisdiction where the case was filed.

 Each and every state keeps a record of someone’s criminal background.
 These online databases are linked together and you can track criminal convictions from another state.
-You can go to county courthouse and inquire, or check the website.
+You can go to county courthouse and inquire in person, or you can check the website.
 It is helpful to know the county, and in the event that the crime was in a different state, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you will be able to find out if a person has ever been arrested, charged or convicted for any of the following crimes: